fabianaquaranta/fabianaquaranta/README.md

 # Hi there 👋🏻 I'm Fabiana!
 Welcome to my github account! 👩🏻‍💻

-- 🔭 Attualmente sto studiando: Flutter
+🔭 I'm currently studying: Flutter
-- 🌱 Ho studiato presso ELIS l'utilizzo di tecnologie front-end e le basi per poter imparare altre tecnologie in futuro.
+🌱 I studied at ELIS the use of front-end technologies and the basics to be able to learn other technologies in the future.
-- 📫 Per contattarmi: Linkedln in bio
+📫 To contact me: Linkedln in bio
-- 😄 Pronomi: She/her
+😄 Pronouns: She/her

 I'm a front-end developer and I use these technologies: